Essential skills for Learning

 How does this website work?

-• Step 3.
+Step 4.
 Communicate with others about what you learned.
-Communicate with people who can help.
-Share what you’ve learned about your child’s level of mastery of Essential Skills.
+Communicate with professionals who can help.
+Share what you’ve learned about your child’s struggles and the Essential Skill or Essential Skillset that you believe is holding your child back.
 Speak with your child’s classroom teacher, your child’s educational team, or your child’s health care providers.
 You can use your knowledge of Essential skills to help craft a special education program at school, and a therapeutic program outside of school.
 You can ask:

-• How is my child doing in this Essential Skill?
+How is my child doing in this Essential Skill? in this Essential skillset?

-• Is this the Essential Skill that explains my child’s difficulties?
-Or, do you think it’s another skill?
+Is this the Essential Skill or Skillset that explains my child’s difficulties?
+Or, do you think it’s another one?

 Why are essential skills important?